BlockchainCommons/GordianSeedTool-iOS/README.md

 * The last preset in the SSKR export display is now called, "2 of 3 shares, of two of three groups".
 * In the Derive Key view, both the private and public keys are now simulatenously derived, so a separate parameter for Key Type (i.e., private or public) is no longer necessary.
 * In the Derive Key view, selecting Ethereum as the asset type now only allows master key derivations.
+* In the Derive Key view, the share buttons for the derived public and private keys are no longer popup menus: they take you directly the the Key Export view, which shows all the export options including the QR code, print button, share as Base58.
+If Developer Functions are turned on in Settings, then buttons to show sample requests and responses are also visible here.
+* The Share as Base58 function in the Key Export view now includes the master key fingerprint and derivation path along with the Base-58 key.

 ### 1.2 (25), July 27, 2021